SubhamMurarka/StreakInterviewAssignment/README.md

 # WorkerPool / ThreadPool

+This step (step1) is like setting up the basic infrastructure always do this at first.

 step 1 -> Prepare pool add/spawn X number of workers/go routines and give them access to channel to continuously fetch jobs/work.

 precaution : use waitgroups to manage go routines wg.Add() and wg.Done()